Section 1: Urban Growth

 The number of African American residents was not large in this time period (it peaked at 617 in 1910) and the hard times of the 1930s forced many to leave for better opportunities.
 By 1940, only 201 African Americans lived in North Dakota.
 In recent years, immigration and excellent job opportunities have brought more African Americans to the state.

 Jews found Fargo a welcoming city where they were able to engage in commerce and city politics.
-That was not the case for many Jews that had emigrated from cities of Europe where Jews were confined to certain occupations and could not own land.
+Many Jews that emigrated from cities of Europe had experienced legal restrictions that prohibited them from owning land and confined them to certain occupations.
 Jews also saw Fargo as a place where they could prosper as the city grew.
 By 1913, there were about 100 Jewish families in Fargo.
 [Document 1]

 Jews settled elsewhere in North Dakota, too.
 There were communities of Russian Jews who settled on Homestead claims near Devils Lake and Painted Woods Creek south of Washburn.
 Jews lived and worked in smaller towns around the state as well.
 Though many of the Russian Jews who lived on farms eventually left the state, the Jewish population of Fargo remained fairly stable.